Pharmacotherapeutic group: antiviral agent.

 Nervous system and mental status disorders

-Very rarely: agitation, confusion, tremor, ataxia, dysarthria, hallucinations, psychotic symptoms, seizures, somnolence, encephalopathy, coma.
+Very rare: agitation, confusion, tremor, ataxia, dysarthria, hallucinations, psychotic symptoms, convulsions, drowsiness, encephalopathy, coma.

 Very rare: hepatitis, jaundice.